roshnamole/Power-BI-Dashboards-/README.md

 # Power-BI-Dashboards-
-Power BI Dashboards creation for the learning the Power BI tool implementation and gaining insights by transforming data and making appealing charts and graphs though this amazing visualization tool
+Power BI Dashboards creation for the learning of the Power BI tool implementation and gaining insights by transforming data and making appealing charts and graphs through this amazing visualization tool